Who Done It (Dallas): Broadcast and reception

 '"Who Done It'" resolved the "Who shot J.R.?" cliffhanger from the previous season, entitled "A House Divided".
 Some suggest that the resolution of the whodunit was delayed until the November "sweep" period as a ratings ploy by network CBS for the 1980–81 television season.
-Between 83 million and 90 million American viewers (or 76% of all U.S. television viewers in the United States in November 1980) watched the episode; the 53.3 Nielsen rating was the highest rating of any television episode in U.S. history, a record broken in February 1983 when the final episode of M*A*S*H aired (on the same network).
+Between 83 million and 90 million American viewers (or 76% of all U.S. television viewers in November 1980) watched the episode; the 53.3 Nielsen rating was the highest rating of any television episode in U.S. history, a record broken in February 1983 when the final episode of M*A*S*H aired (on the same network).
 "Who Done It" still attained the second highest Nielsen rating for a single television broadcast in U.S. history, and remains second on the list of all-time most watched U.S. television episodes (behind the 1983 M.A.S.H. final episode).

 Dallas went on to finish at #1 in the Nielsen ratings for three of the next four seasons as a result of the publicity this episode generated, although since the final episode of M.A.S.H. in 1983, the resolution episode of Dallas 1980 cliffhanger fell into the second most internationally watched single U.S. television episode in history (watched by about 98 million international viewers in more than 8 countries worldwide during the November 1980 broadcast).
 The episode also marked the start of widespread usage of cliffhangers as a core element of television season finales in the United States since the 1980s, and also remained as the highest rated Friday primetime broadcast in U.S. television history (at the time when Friday nights experienced a steep decline in viewership by the end of the 20th century).